Here is a ever-evolving list from a Hobart bred, now Melbourne based Taswegian! Feel free to pop me a line with any questions.

 - The Hobart Bookshop - a classic independent bookstore, whats not to love!

 PLEASE NOTE: this is my personal guide, and by no means a complete list of where to, and, where not to go.
-However, you should NOT be disappointed in Hobart (in conclusion take my advice) x
+However, you should NOT be disappointed in Hobart (in conclusion take my advice - and, if you so need, contact me for a concise program to suit your needs!!!) x